chartjs/Chart.js/docs/configuration/legend.md

 # Legend Configuration

-The chart legend displays data about the datasets that area appearing on the chart.
+The chart legend displays data about the datasets that are appearing on the chart.

 ## Configuration options
 The legend configuration is passed into the `options.legend` namespace.
 The global options for the chart legend is defined in `Chart.defaults.global.legend`.